gavinforest/evolutionary-collective-modes/README.md

 # Analyzing a simulation.

-We include a notebook to generate most of Figure 2, which analyzes the results of simulation of the toy metabolic network.
+`toynet_simulation_analysis.ipynb` generates most of Figure 2, which analyzes the results of simulation of the toy metabolic network.
+Again, run this notebook in the `evcm_env.yaml` environment in the same directory as `evcm`